strapi/strapi-starter-gridsome-blog/README.md

 # Strapi Starter Gridsome Blog

-Gridsome starter for creating an great blog with Strapi.
+Gridsome starter for creating a great blog with Strapi.

 ![screenshot image](/screenshot.png)

-This starter allows you to try Strapi with Next with the example of a simple blog.
+This starter allows you to try Strapi with Gridsome with the example of a simple blog.
 It is fully customizable and due to the fact that it is open source, fully open to contributions.
-Do not hesitate to add new features.
+So do not hesitate to add new features and report bugs!

 ## Features